csc301-fall-2021/team-project-9-greenpeeps/deliverable-1/planning.md

 4. As an administrator of the app, I want to use a dashboard to access the backend, in order to manage users/the app content, and data.
 Acceptance Criteria:
-Given that I want to access or modify some of the app’s data, when I login to a dashboard, then I should be able to visualize and modify the app’s data.
+Given that I want to access or modify some of the app’s data, when I login to a dashboard, then I should be able to visualize and modify the app’s data, such as adding new carbon emission questions, goal recommendations and accounts.

 5. As a current user, I want to update my carbon emissions diary entry every day, in order to get an accurate report of my carbon emissions and update my carbon emissions visualizations.
 Acceptance Criteria: